 Now that you have access to your eToro wallet, you need to transfer your Bitcoin in.
 If at this stage you do not have any Bitcoin, you can buy some directly from within the eToro app.

-This requires a minimum deposit of $200 (about £160), but you can invest from just $25 (about £18).
-Instantly-processed payment methods include debit/credit cards, Paypal, Skrill, and Neteller.
+This requires a minimum deposit of $10, and you can invest from just $10.
+Instantly-processed payment methods include debit/credit cards, PayPal, Skrill, and Neteller.